Welcome

 Tennis

-Groombridge Tennis Club opened for play in July 2000 with three courts.
+Groombridge Tennis Club opened for play in July 2000 with three courts and now has four.
 There are over 300 paid-up members but the membership list is still open.
 Junior, Senior, Family and Social Membership is available at attractive rates.

 Bowls